-We still have, in Italy, some islands whose landscape has been strictly preserved, islands that cannot be visited by tourists just in order to keep their flora and fauna untouched.
-Among these secluded, forbidden paradises, here's the island of Vivara.
+We still have, in Italy, islands whose landscape has been carefully preserved, islands that cannot be visited by tourists just to keep their flora and fauna untouched.
+Among these secluded, forbidden paradises, is the island of Vivara.

 Vivara is not only rich in fauna and flora, but also in history and archaeological findings.
 It appears the history of the island dates back to Mycenaean and pre-Mycenaean times, a proof of the early Greek colonization of this area of Italy.
 More recent buildings and structures bear witness to the presence of Man in modern times: a farm, a villa, a little stable and a turret.
 This complex was realized in 1861 while in 1957 a bridge of connection to the island of Procida was built, as the two practically border.

 At the moment, the island is still inaccessible to tourists and perhaps this is what increases its mystery: the temptation of the forbidden.
-We will never know if, one day, VIvara will be opened to tourism, but we hope it will never see its natural treasures destroyed by human exploitation.
+We don't know if, one day, Vivara will be opened to tourism, but we hope it will never see its natural treasures destroyed by human exploitation.